-Based on our Phase III ACUITY trial, in December 2006 and July 2007, we submitted an application to the EMEA and an sNDA to the FDA, respectively, seeking approval of an additional indication for Angiomax for the treatment of patients with ACS.
-The FDA accepted our application to file in September 2007.
+Based on the results of our Phase III ACUITY trial, in December 2006 we submitted an application to the EMEA seeking approval of an additional indication for Angiomax for the treatment of patients with ACS and in July 2007 we submitted an sNDA to the FDA seeking approval of an additional indication for Angiomax for an additional dosing regimen in the treatment of ACS initiated in the emergency department.
 In January 2008, the EMEA approved our application and authorized the use of Angiox in adult patients with ACS, specifically patients with unstable angina or non-ST segment elevation myocardial infarction planned for urgent or early intervention, when used with aspirin and clopidogrel.
+In May 2008, we received a non-approvable letter from the FDA with respect to the Angiomax sNDA.
+In its letter, the FDA indicated that the basis of its decision involved the appropriate use and interpretation of the non-inferiority trials we relied upon in support of our sNDA, including the ACUITY trial.
+We disagree with the FDA on these issues and have initiated discussions with the FDA to address them.

 In December 2005, we submitted an application to the FDA for approval to market Angiomax in patients with or at risk of HIT/HITTS undergoing cardiac surgery after completing four studies in our Phase III clinical development program in cardiac surgery.
 In October 2006, we received a non-approvable letter from the FDA in connection with this application.
 In the letter, the FDA stated that it did not consider the data that we submitted in support of the application adequate to support approval for this indication because the FDA did not consider the evidence used to qualify patients for inclusion in the trials that formed the basis for our application as a persuasive indicator for the risk of HIT/HITTS.
-We have indicated to the FDA that we are evaluating potential next steps.
+We are evaluating potential next steps.
 In July 2007, Canadian health authorities approved the use of Angiomax in Canada for the treatment of patients with HIT/HITTS undergoing cardiac surgery.

-We have begun a study of Angiomax in the pediatric setting in connection with the written request for a pediatric study that we received from the FDA.
-The study consists of a single trial to clarify the pediatric dose that provides a pharmacodynamic response equivalent to that observed in the adult population at the approved adult dose.
-As of December 31, 2007, we had enrolled 80 patients in the study.
-We expect to enroll a total of 100 patients in the study and complete the study in 2008 and to submit the study report prior to September 30, 2009.
+We have completed a study of Angiomax in the pediatric setting at the written request of the FDA and expect to file a clinical study report for the pediatric extension with the FDA in the second quarter of 2009.

+The study consisted of a single trial to clarify the pediatric dose that provides a pharmacodynamic response equivalent to that observed in the adult population at the approved adult dose.